 NOTE: As an institution, we believe that the course work at Burroughs amply prepares students for standardized tests and that faculty provide substantial support for SAT Test, SAT Subject Tests, ACT and AP tests.
 That said, many students/families opt to enroll in commercial prep classes.
 The decision is entirely a personal one.
 If your family believes such a prep course is advisable, we would only recommend that the course be taken the summer before junior year to maximize its potential assistance.
 Khan Academy is a free, on-line test prep program for the SAT and ACT Academy is a free, online test prep program for the ACT.

 Each college or university sets its own rules and requirements for applications.
 Some provide their own applications; over 800 offer the option of the Common Application.
 A very few use the Coalition Application.

-Those applying to schools with rolling admissions (most state universities) generally hear within three to four weeks.
+Those applying to schools with rolling admissions (including the U. of Missouri - Columbia) generally hear within three to four weeks.
 Applications may be submitted as early as September.

 Those applying regular decision must submit applications by specific dates (January 1-February 1).
 Decisions are usually rendered by April.

 Those applying early decision (ED)—which requires an unequivocal binding commitment from the student—must generally submit their applications between November 1 and December 1, and they will receive decisions from colleges by mid-December.
-Early decision II is offered by some schools with applications due in January and notification by March.
+Early decision II is offered by some schools with applications due in January and notification by mid-February.
 This option is geared to students who may not have been accepted at their first choices (early decision I) or who want to strengthen their records with first semester senior grades.

 A final category is early action (EA) which follows a comparable application/notification timetable as early decision but does not require the student's decision until May.